-Sherry has been a great addition to our staff as our bookkeeper and receptionist.
-Sherry’s experience makes her an asset for us.
-She come to us with has six years of previous experience in retail banking and is also a former licensed real estate agent and worked for a mortgage broker.
+Sherry is a great addition to our staff as our bookkeeper and receptionist.
+She comes to us with six years of previous experience in retail banking and is also a former licensed real estate agent and worked for a mortgage broker.
 She retired from Smuckers after 30 years.
-She started with CAMO as a volunteer and worked with creating labels for our donated items in preparation for shipment.
-Her heart for volunteer service is a quality that all of our staff demonstrates on a daily basis.
+She started with CAMO as a volunteer creating labels for our donated items in preparation for shipment.
+Her heart for volunteer service led her to us.
+She brings many gifts and talents and is an asset to our team.

 Stacey Underwood joined CAMO in December 2017 as the Volunteer/Fundraising Coordinator, after taking several years off from the workforce to spend time with family.